Fluent Interface Design Pattern in C#

 Without Fluent Interface in C#

-The Fluent interfaces simplify our object consumption code by making our code more simple, readable, and discoverable.
-Is it not nice to set the object properties as shown below?
+The Fluent interfaces simplify our object consumption code by making it simpler, readable, and easy to use.
+Would it not be nice to set the object properties as shown below?

 How to Implement Fluent Interface Design Pattern in C#?